spack/spack/lib/spack/docs/getting_started.rst

 In order to use Spack's generated environment modules, you must have installed one of *Environment Modules* or *Lmod*.
 On many Linux distributions, this can be installed from the vendor's repository.
 For
 example: ``yum install environment-modules`` (Fedora/RHEL/CentOS).
 If your Linux distribution does not have Environment Modules, Spack can build it for you!

+What follows are three steps describing how to install and use environment-modules with spack.

 #.
 Install ``environment-modules``.